notangy/DisClone/README.md

 **Note**: Depending on the size of your training data, the fitting process may take a long time with high resource usage.
 For reference, my data contained over 15000 key/value pairs and took an hour to train with an CUDA enabled RTX 4080.
 I only recommend using CPU with torch if your data set is very small (<1000)

-With your trained model ready, you can test it in the flask app `app.py`.
+With your trained model ready, you can test it in the `./testing` folder with the flask app `app.py`.
 It has a simple text box you can put prompts into to see what your model responds with.

 # Creating the DisClone

 The last step will mostly be coming from https://discordpy.readthedocs.io/en/stable/ (assuming your bot code will be written in python).

 There's many different use cases for a Discord bot, but for now we'll just have ours respond with generated text whenever someone in a server directly mentions it.
 You'll need to have a bot set up already on the Discord developer portal, and a token for it.
-Place the token into a .env file as token={token_here}, and run `disclone.py` when your bot has been added to the Discord client.
+Place the token into a .env file as token={token_here}, and run `./bot/client.py` when your bot has been added to a server.

 # Optional feature: LoRA training